soerr/UnturnedDocumentation/Rocket/installation.md

 title: Installation
 authors: MCrow
 published: true
+description: Learn how to install Rocket on your Unturned server.
 ---

 Rocket is a plugin framework for Unturned that allows you to install and manage plugins on your server.
 It was created in 2014 by [fr34kyn01535](https://github.com/fr34kyn01535) and is now being maintained by [Smartly Dressed Games](https://smartlydressedgames.com/).